-Any cranes being utilized, including mobile and stationary cranes, as part of a Developer Project within the Corridor Control Lands, shall be required to enter into a

-Crane Swing Agreement prior to crane arrival and erection on site.
-The Crane Swing Agreement provides easement rights for the use of a crane, and shall outline the necessary requirements needed for the use of a crane on-site.
+Any cranes being utilized, including mobile and stationary cranes, as part of a Developer Project within the Transit Corridor Lands and permit buffers, shall be required to enter into a Crane Swing Agreement prior to crane arrival and erection on site.
+The Crane Swing Agreement may be required to provide easement rights for the use of a crane and shall outline the necessary requirements needed for the use of a crane on-site.
 The following shall be submitted to Metrolinx for review and approval as part of the Agreement: